Derzhavin/cg_lab12/README.md

-# Computer Graphics lab 1 and 2
+# Computer Graphics labs 1 and 2